-In January 2011, we granted Mr. Amster 537,692 options.
-Pursuant to the stock option applicable to this award, if Mr. Amster is subject to an involuntary termination within 12 months following a change in control, then he will be entitled to vesting acceleration of 50% of any then-unvested shares or units subject to the awards.
+Pursuant to the restricted stock unit award agreements applicable to Mr. Amster's time-based restricted stock unit awards, if Mr. Amster is subject to an involuntary termination within 12 months following a change in control, then he will be entitled to vesting acceleration of 50% of any then-unvested shares or units subject to the award.